 Script.
-Submit the original plus two copies of the text, tables and illustrations for the use of the reviewers.
-Type the text, tables, legends and literature-cited section doublespaced on one side of standard ( $8\frac{1}{2} \times 11$ in.), good quality bond paper, with at least one-inch margins.
+Submit the original plus three copies of the text, tables and illustrations for the use of the reviewers.
+Type the text, tables, legends and literature-cited section doublespaced on one side of standard ($8\frac{1}{2} \times 11$ in.), good quality bond paper, with at least one-inch margins.
+Typing or letter-quality printing is strongly preferred over dot-matrix printing.
 Do not use erasable, light-weight, or mimeo bond.
 Avoid hyphenating words at the ends of the lines.
 Put the author's name in the upper right-hand corner of every page.
-Number text pages through the list of references; combine legends for figures on one or more unnumbered pages.
+Number text pages through the list of references; combine legends for figures on one unnumbered page.
 Avoid footnotes.
 Provide a concise, definitive title, and for regular articles, an abridged title for the running head.
 Subheadings within the text should have no more than three levels.
 Keep tables (unruled) to a minimum, using text or illustrations where possible.
 Put each table on a separate unnumbered page.
 Material in the tables or graphs should not be repeated in the text.
 Write mathematical formulas on one line, where possible.

 Every longer article should have an abstract designed to acquaint potential readers with the essential points in the text.
 The abstract should be informative rather than descriptive, and intelligible when divorced from the article itself.
 It should contain no more than 250 words and should be suitable for use by abstracting services.
+In addition, 5 to 10 key words should be provided for inclusion at the end of the abstract.

 Give the scientific name at first mention of a species, both in the abstract and in the article.
-Scientific and English names for birds should follow the usage of the A.O.U.
-Check-list of North American Birds (Fifth ed., 1957; 32nd Suppl., Auk 90:411; 33rd Suppl., Auk 93:875) or an appropriate equivalent.
+Scientific and English names of birds should follow the usage of the AOU Checklist of North American Birds (6th ed., 1983) or an authoritative source for other regions.
 Do not give subspecific identification unless it is pertinent and has been critically determined.
-When both the English and the scientific names are given as a paragraph heading (e.g., in regional lists of species), put the scientific name first.
+When both the English and scientific names are given as a paragraph heading (e.g., in regional lists of species), put the scientific name first.

 Metric units are strongly favored in all measurements.
 Abbreviations or symbols for thermal physiology should be based on the International System of Units.
-Abbreviations of statistical terms and mensural units should conform with the C.B.E.
-Style Manual (see below), except for temperatures, where the degree sign is to be retained.
-Designate clock time in the 24-hour system and write it as 08:00 or 17:25 (not 0800 hours or 1725 hours).
-Use the military system of calendar notation (e.g., 1 January 1981).
+Abbreviations of statistical terms and mensural units should conform with the CBE Style Manual (see below), except for temperatures, where the degree sign is to be retained.
+Designate clock time in the 24-hour system and write it as 0800 or 1725.
+Use the European system of calendar notation (e.g., 1 January 1984).